Insider Selling: Paycom Software, Inc. (NYSE:PAYC) CEO Sells 1,950 Shares of Stock

 Analyst Upgrades and Downgrades

-A number of research analysts recently weighed in on PAYC shares.
-StockNews.com lowered shares of Paycom Software from a “buy” rating to a “hold” rating in a research note on Monday, July 15th.
-Jefferies Financial Group lifted their price objective on shares of Paycom Software from $155.00 to $170.00 and gave the company a “hold” rating in a research note on Tuesday.
-TD Cowen lifted their price objective on shares of Paycom Software from $171.00 to $188.00 and gave the company a “hold” rating in a research note on Monday, September 23rd.
-Barclays lifted their price objective on shares of Paycom Software from $167.00 to $172.00 and gave the company an “equal weight” rating in a research note on Friday, October 11th.
-Finally, Needham & Company LLC reiterated a “hold” rating on shares of Paycom Software in a research note on Thursday, August 1st.
-Seventeen research analysts have rated the stock with a hold rating and one has issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock presently has a consensus rating of “Hold” and a consensus price target of $182.25.
+PAYC has been the subject of a number of recent analyst reports.
+StockNews.com downgraded shares of Paycom Software from a “buy” rating to a “hold” rating in a report on Monday, July 15th.
+Barclays raised their target price on Paycom Software from $167.00 to $172.00 and gave the company an “equal weight” rating in a report on Friday, October 11th.
+Jefferies Financial Group boosted their price target on Paycom Software from $155.00 to $170.00 and gave the stock a “hold” rating in a report on Tuesday.
+Needham & Company LLC reaffirmed a “hold” rating on shares of Paycom Software in a research note on Thursday, August 1st.
+Finally, TD Cowen lifted their target price on Paycom Software from $171.00 to $188.00 and gave the company a “hold” rating in a research report on Monday, September 23rd.
+Seventeen investment analysts have rated the stock with a hold rating and one has issued a buy rating to the stock.
+According to MarketBeat.com, the stock currently has an average rating of “Hold” and an average target price of $182.25.

 Paycom Software, Inc provides cloud-based human capital management (HCM) solution delivered as software-as-a-service for small to mid-sized companies in the United States.
 It offers functionality and data analytics that businesses need to manage the employment life cycle from recruitment to retirement.